NCT04364178

 • Past or current medical problems or findings from physical examination or laboratory testing that are not listed above, which, in the opinion of the investigator, may pose additional risks to participation in the study, may interfere with the participant's ability to comply with study requirements, or that may impact the quality or interpretation of the data obtained from the study.

-• Patients who are HIV positive
+• Donor is HIV positive

 Contact the study team to confirm eligibility.